moniaros/AgentRisePortal/README.md

 ## Project Description

 AgentRise is a modern, comprehensive, and bilingual (Greek/English) front-end platform designed for insurance professionals.
 It serves as an MVP to showcase a powerful suite of tools for lead generation, customer relationship management (CRM), and policy administration.
-Key features include an AI-powered gap analysis tool using Google Gemini, a customizable microsite builder, and full offline capabilities, making it a versatile solution for the modern insurance agent.
+Key features include an AI-powered gap analysis tool using Google Gemini, multi-tenant architecture with role-based access control, and full offline capabilities, making it a versatile solution for the modern insurance agent.

 ---